Armaan-Dubey/jcurveiq-assignment/README.md

 Submitted by: Armaan Dubey

-A responsive, accessible React + Vite + TypeScript application built from the official JcurveIQ Figma design.
+This project was built as part of the JcurveIQ Frontend Developer assignment.
-This project replicates a modern AI-powered equity research workspace with an interactive UI, state management, and accessibility best practices.
+It recreates a modern AI-powered equity research workspace from a provided Figma design.
+The goal was to implement responsive design, accessibility, reusable components, and clean Redux-based state management.

 Tech Stack:
 React (v18) + Vite + TypeScript